What Is Review Management: App Store Review Management In 2025

 77% of users read at least one review before downloading a free app, and 79% consider an app’s rating before downloading.

 Your app store reviews directly affect its visibility and user trust.
 Review management is an absolute must.
-If you fail to respond to reviews, avoid analyzing feedback, and ignore negative reviews, it can all cost you potential downloads.
+If you fail to respond to reviews, avoid analyzing online reviews, and ignore negative reviews, it can all cost you potential downloads.
 And users.
 And money.
 So what do you do to make sure it doesn’t happen?
 You read this!

 This guide will help you avoid these pitfalls—this is your ultimate guide on app review management.
 Get more app store reviews and learn how to analyze them, the works.
 We’ll cover each aspect to make sure your mobile game reaches its full potential.
 Let’s go!